duquerson/ts-test-state/README.md

 *   Structuring a project with Astro and React components.
 *   Implementing basic user interface interactions.
 *   Using Tailwind CSS for styling.
+*   Writing unit tests with Vitest and React Testing Library.
+*   Implementing error boundaries in React.

 ## Technology Stack Used